anastasiajsokol/SimpleVectorLibrary/README.md

 ### Constructor

-* Pass a list or generator
+* Pass a 1d list or generator
+** Note: vectors can only be one dimensional

 Example